Tax and Compliance — 5 min

 You can manage your bookkeeping records digitally or on paper.
 You can also discuss how detailed your record keeping needs to be with the Tax and Customs Administration.

 As we’ve mentioned, independent contractors are classified differently to employees.
-Many of the protections and benefits employees enjoy do not typically apply to contractors.
+Many of the protections and benefits that part-time and especially full-time employees enjoy don’t typically apply to contractors.

-If your working relationship changes over time, and you become more integrated into a client’s company, you can ask to be converted into an employee.
+If your working relationship changes over time and you become more integrated into a client’s company, you can ask to be converted into an employee.
+Depending on your workload, you can negotiate a part-time or full-time employee role.

 Open a dialogue with your client and carefully discuss the risks and benefits of moving to an employer-employee relationship.
 In particular, be clear about how it can benefit both parties — not just you.